Areas of Work: Participatory Democracy; Workers’ Self-Management; General Strikes; Revolutions & Social Movements

-I am a doctoral student in political theory, focusing on anarchism, participatory democracy, and workers’ self-management.
+I am a PhD candidate in political theory, focusing on anarchism, participatory democracy, and workers’ self-management.
 Currently I am working on two sole authorship projects: a normative account of participatory democratic public schooling and the role of teachers’ unions; and theorizing the general strike as labor’s exceptional power.
 My work in political theory extensively draws on archival research and fieldwork.
-I have also worked on co-authorship projects in sociology and philosophy, respectively including: social theory drawn from an analysis of the Rojava Revolution; and a philosophy of the city account of participatory budgeting.
-I have published in popular publications such as In These Times, ROAR Magazine, New Politics, and Truthout.
+I have published in popular publications such as Current Affairs, Stanford Social Innovation Review, In These Times, ROAR Magazine, New Politics, and Truthout.

 Since 2018 I’ve also worked with Tsai Center for Innovative Thinking at Yale (CITY), co-creating the foundations and structure of Tsai CITY Engage.
 With Tsai CITY Engage I helped put together and run the seven-part Inclusive Economic Development Speaker Series; and have worked as Economic and Community Development Coordinator through which I introduced and managed a participatory budgeting process at a local public K-8 school.
 Prior to joining Yale University, I worked in employee ownership advocacy for NYC Network of Worker Cooperatives, and as a Worker Cooperative Development Assistant for Make the Road New York.
 I currently sit on the Advisory Board of The Participatory Budgeting Project, through which I’ve advised on the development and operations of higher education participatory budgeting processes including at the Harvard University Graduate School of Design.

 Alexander Kolokotronis.
 2021.
 “A New Left Teachers’ Union: Participatory Democracy and the 1970s New Haven Federation of Teachers.”
 Labor History.